Last updated on

 Internet TV Portals Offering German Live Streams

-• Schoener-Fernsehen.com allows you to watch live streams of more than 50 TV channels (German, French and English) for free.
-However, you must enable peer assisted networking to make it work (thus allowing access to your upload bandwidth).
-There is also an application for android phones.
+- Schoener-Fernsehen.com allows you to watch live streams of five major German TV channels for free (and half a dozen of others as a premium member).
 The video quality is generally good but you will need a fast internet connection to prevent interruptions.
 The program works best with the Chrome browser.
 Schoener Fernsehen enables you to bypass geo-blocking so that you can watch live programmes from TV channels like ZDF that are normally not available outside Germany.

-• FreeInternetTV.com is an online TV portal with hundreds of live streams from around the world, including several dozen from Germany.
-However, not all of the streams are livestreams and not all of them work at any time.
+- FreeInternetTV.com is an online TV portal with hundreds of live streams from around the world, including two dozen from Germany.
+However, not all of the streams are livestreams and not all of them work at any chosen time.
+Nonetheless, you can always find some that are currently broadcasting.
 The video quality may not be excellent but is sufficient for someone who wants to watch German TV just to practice their German listening comprehension.
 Transmission speed may sometimes be a problem.

 Major German TV Channels Accessible Online

-• Deutsche Welle is probably the best recommendation for anyone learning German.
-This TV channel is specifically designed for foreign viewers and brings you the latest news and diverse reports from Germany and around the world.
-Alternatively, you can also use this link to watch archived news videos from DW TV.
+- Deutsche Welle TV channel is specifically focusing on foreign viewers and has been known for years for quality reporting from Germany and around the world.
+Therefore, it is hard to believe that from January 1st, 2024 it is no longer broadcasting in German language.
+But, you can still use this link to watch archived news videos from the old DW German TV.
 The language is very clear and video quality and transmission speed are excellent.
 In addition, Deutsche Welle also offers a number of German video lessons for all levels of German learners, from absolute beginners (A1) to advanced German speakers (C2).

-• ARD Mediathek is, as the name suggests, a media library of all channels operated by the largest German public-service TV network ARD.
-Although live streams usually do not work abroad, you can watch their archived programmes (Sendungen A-Z), which wok most of the time.
-There is also a free mobile app developed for iPads.
+- ARD Mediathek is, as the name suggests, a media library of all channels operated by the largest German public-service TV network ARD.
+Although live streams usually do not work abroad, you can watch their archived programmes (Sendungen A-Z separately for each channel), which quite often wok.
+There are also free mobile apps for iPhones and androids but their recent reviews have not been too good to say the least.

 German-Language TV Apps